fastrgv/RufasSok/README.md

 The install-directory should contain subdirectories named "data", "libs", "games", "skins", "src", "buildScripts", "binw64", "docs".

-Pusher movement is accomplished using the arrow keys or the WASD keys.
+Pusher movement is accomplished using the arrow keys or the WASD/IJKL keys.

 rufasok has the following skin options:

 * gray bkgd
 * star bkgd
 * water bkgd
 * antique desk skin
 * plain and simple

 ...the (c)-key now cycles thru the skins (c=color)

 -----------------------------------------------------------------